5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/Additional_Files/Optimizing_CPU_Power_ Management.md

 ## Generating a data provider kext using `CPUFriendFriend`
 1. Unpack `CPUFriendFriend-master.zip`
-2. Doubleclick `CPUFriendFriend.command` to run it.
+2. Double-click `CPUFriendFriend.command` to run it.
 You should see the following prompt:</br>
 	![LFM](https://user-images.githubusercontent.com/76865553/151773085-f181f1d2-e8f3-4f97-8b29-5c8e741b2765.png)
 3. Enter a hex value for the `Low Frequency Mode`.
 It's the lowest possible frquency the CPU should clock down to without crashing.
 I am using `08` for 800 MHz.
 Add your value and hit `Enter`.
 4. Next, adjust the `Energy Performance Preference (EPP)`:</br>